JustSleightly/SleightlyBall/README.md

 **SleightlyBall** is a "spring joint ball" like system built for **VRChat** users.
 It is the most customizable, modular, feature-rich ball system with an automatic setup tool, allowing for 2 step installation without any VRChat 3.0 or advanced Unity experience whatsoever.

+This is a **system** and does not include any balls in its own package.
+Please import your own.

 ### Features

 * **Drag and drop setup** - works with **any** object, not just balls